 6. Incentivize loyalty

-Retaining customers and building customer loyalty doesn’t happen overnight.
+Improving customer retention and building customer loyalty doesn’t happen overnight.
 It will take time and effort to grow your relationship with your customers and earn their trust.
-One of the best ways you can earn their trust is by providing an exceptional customer experience from start to finish.
-Go above and beyond in your customer service, make their lives easier and maybe even have a little fun along the way.